resplab/epicUS/vignettes/Calibrate_Smoking.md

 The mortality rates currently used in EPIC Canada did not include mortality ratios for individuals under the age of 60.
-More recent data from Cho et al. 2024 (DOI: 10.1056/EVIDoa2300272; Table 2) provide age-specific mortality hazard ratios, stratified by sex.
-As EPIC does not model mortality by sex, we used the midpoint of the reported male and female estimates for each age group.
-For the mortality ratio for individuals over the age of 80, we retained estimates from Gillert et al. 2012 (DOI: 10.1001/archinternmed.2012.1397), as Cho et al.2024 did not report data for this population.
+More recent data from Cho et al.2024 (DOI: 10.1056/EVIDoa2300272; Table 2) provide age-specific mortality hazard ratios, stratified by sex.
+As EPIC does not model mortality by sex, the midpoint of the reported male and female estimates for each age group was used.
+For the mortality ratio for individuals over the age of 80, the estimates from Gillert et al.2012 were retained (DOI: 10.1001/archinternmed.2012.1397), as Cho et al.2024 did not report data for this population.

 ``` r
 # Modify mortality ratios for current smokers vs. non smokers